 When it comes to the acting by everyone else.
 They shouldn't quit their day jobs of living off their royalties from the songs that may have written one or two words on.
-Leave the acting to professionals.
+Leave the acting to the professionals.
 Nick Carter is probably the only one in the cast who looks like he's trying to take his performance seriously.
-Joey Fatone from N'SYNC looks like he's slowly turning into Randy Quaid in Dead 7.
+Joey Fatone from N'SYNC looks like he's slowly morphing into Randy Quaid in Dead 7.
 I actually thought it was when he first popped up on screen.

 DEATH TOLL: 10 (Opening Credits Massacre) + 70 (Estimated)